 The philosophy of GUS is based on the belief that global peace and prosperity would only be sustainable through education.
-The prime objective is to achieve "Substitution and "any pace." anywhere, anytime and at any pace.
+The prime objective is to achieve "education and healthcare FOR ALL," anywhere, anytime and at any pace.

 Global University System (GUS) - #2